Web App Direct API Integration Guide

 2. Use the new access token to authenticate requests to the API and use the refresh token to generate a new access token if needed.
 You do not need to use the /refreshToken endpoint when your application first loads.

-3. Activate the transaction and begin data collection
+3. Initialize the transaction and begin data collection

 4. Capture transaction events

-Every time a customer adds, updates, or removes items from a shopping card, send a POST request to the /transactions/{transactionID} endpoint with the shopping cart data in the body of the request:
+Every time a customer adds, updates, or removes items from a shopping cart, send a PUT request to the /transactions/{transactionID} endpoint with the shopping cart data in the body of the request:

 {